SantoriniDave.com

 June is a fantastic month for the Fira to Oia hike, but only if you treat it like a summer hike.

-• Bring Water: Carry more than you think you need.
-Do not rely on finding water along the trail exactly when you want it.
+• Carry Water: Bring more than you think you need.
+Do not count on finding water exactly when you want it.

-• Wear Real Shoes: The path includes cobbles, gravel, and uneven volcanic terrain.
-Sneakers or walking shoes are much better than flip-flops.
+• Wear Real Shoes: The path has cobbles, gravel, steps, and uneven volcanic dirt.
+Sneakers are much better than sandals or flip-flops.

 • Use Sun Protection: Hat, sunglasses, and high-SPF sunscreen are essential.
-The breeze can hide how strong the sun is.
+The breeze makes it easy to underestimate the sun.

 Swimming and sunning on a Santorini boat tour we took in June.